-PJM does four different types of forecasts for each individual or aggregate wind farm.
+PJM does fourtwo-different types of forecasts for each individual or aggregate wind farm.
 All the examples consider the current time to be T.

-- Short Term Forecast (T + 6): Update wind power forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM. - 2.
-Medium Term Forecast ((T + 6) + 42): Update wind power forecast with a frequency and interval of every hour for the next forty two hours (42) for the individual or aggregate wind farms as designated by PJM. - Long Term Forecast (((T + 6) + 42) + 120): Update wind power forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate wind farms as designated by PJM. - Ramp Forecast: (T + 6): Update wind power ramp forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM.
+- 1. Short TermFive Minute-Forecast (T + 6 hours): Update wind power forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM. - 2.
+Medium TermHourly-Forecast ((T + 168 hours) + 42): Update wind power forecast with a frequency and interval of every hour for the next forty two hoursone hundred sixty eight hours-(42168) for the individual or aggregate wind farms as designated by PJM. - 3.
+Long Term Forecast (((T + 6) + 42) + 120): Update wind power forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate wind farms as designated by PJM. - 4.
+Ramp Forecast: (T + 6): Update wind power ramp forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate wind farms as designated by PJM.